clutariomark/dashboard/README.md

-This is an application for PAGASA showing a general overview of the different status of location based on the ff:
+This is an application showing a general overview of the different status of location based on the ff:

 1. **Public Storm Signal**
 2. **Gale Warning**